 Bridger View homes

-Three below-market homes are currently available through the Employer Housing Assistance Program.
+A limited number of below-market homes are currently available through the Employer Purchasing Assistance Program.
 See below for details.

 Farmhouse

 These larger units are ready to welcome your family, with 2 bedrooms, 1.5 bathrooms, and full basements for storage and future living space.
 Each unit has a detached one-vehicle garage.
-Both are available for $355,000.
+Available for $360,000.

 Bungalow